The symplectic isotopy problem for rational cuspidal curves

 \begin{prop} $\Gc_1$ has a unique equisingular symplectic isotopy class. \end{prop}

 \begin{proof} Let the conic components of $\Gc_1$ be denoted by $Q_1, Q_2$ and the line by $L_1$.
 Fix two of the four intersection points $q_1,q_2$ of $Q_1$ with $Q_2$ and let $p=L_1\cap Q_2$.
-We can always augment realizations of $\Gc_1$ to the configuration $\Ac_1$ by adding three lines through the three pairs of the points $p,q_1,q_2$. $\Ac_1$ is birationally equivalent to $\Bc_1$, the configuration built from one conic with one tangent line, and four other lines intersecting as in Figure~\ref{fig:AB1}. $\Bc_1$ can be built by repeated applications of Proposition~\ref{p:addline} so it has a unique equisingular symplectic isotopy class. \end{proof}
+By Proposition~\ref{p:addline}, the symplectic isotopy classification of $\Gc_1$ is equivalent to the classification for the augmented configuration $\Ac_1$ obtained from $\Gc_1$ by adding three lines passing transversally through the three pairs of the points $p,q_1,q_2$. $\Ac_1$ is birationally equivalent to $\Bc_1$, the configuration built from one conic with one tangent line, and four other lines intersecting as in Figure~\ref{fig:AB1}. $\Bc_1$ can be built from the single conic configuration by repeated applications of Proposition~\ref{p:addline} so it has a unique equisingular symplectic isotopy class. \end{proof}

 By a similar set of birational transformations, we can prove uniqueness of the symplectic isotopy class of two conics without the additional tangent line.
 There are five ways that two conics can intersect each other: transversally at four points, with one simple tangency and two transverse points, with one triple tangency and one transverse point, with two simple tangencies, or with one quadruple tangency.
 Note that the last two configurations cannot be realized with an additional common tangent line (see Proposition~\ref{p:G422}).